Lithill/Brain-Worms/README.md

    2. Actual bevahiour: When pausing the game and navigating away from the page, the worm animation continues and the timer starts counting down from where it was set.
    3. Solution:

+   1. Expected behaviour: Worm divs stay over brain picture in different screen sizes
+   2. Actual bevahiour: Worm divs are not always on brain picture in different screen sizes
+   3. Solution:

+   1. Expected behaviour: Worms cannot be seen before animation
+   2. Actual bevahiour: Worms can sometimes be seen before animation on bigger screen sizes
+   3. Solution:

+   1. Expected behaviour: On iPhone, user isn't given the option to stop the alert boxes popping up.
+   2. Actual bevahiour: On iPhone, user is given the option to "supress dialogs", which can break the game.
+   3. Solution:

 ### Lighthouse

 ### Full Testing